 Each permit authorizes the holder to take two (2) alligators.
 The number of alligators to be harvested from each harvest area (quota) is determined by alligator population or habitat surveys.
 The permits will also specify the boundaries or limitations of the harvest area.

-The permits are awarded by a random drawing during Phase I. This means you can apply any time during the Phase I application period.
-Everyone will have the same chances of being awarded a permit during Phase I, regardless of the order in which their application is submitted.
+The permits are awarded by random drawing during Phase I and Phase II.
+This means you can apply any time during the Phase I or Phase II application periods.
+Everyone will have the same chances of being awarded a permit during the random drawings, regardless of the order in which their application is submitted.

 All application periods open at 10 a.m.
 ET.